Wilfred/bfc/README.md

 compiled output contains `[+,]`, but we start execution at the `,` (continuing execution from where compile time execution had to stop).

+## License

+GPLv2 or later license.
+Sample programs are largely written by other authors and are under other licenses.

 ## Other projects optimising BF